lwy202898/Redesigned-Two-Phase-Commit-Protocol/Readme.md

 When a server or a user node reboot, it will check the log to know its recovery mode.

-To be more speciﬁc, if there is not a \&lt;id\&gt;.wal ﬁle in the work space, then it starts in the Normal mode.
-If the there exists a \&lt;id\&gt;.wal file, its content is read into memory and each commit has all its messages sorted by time.
+To be more speciﬁc, if there is not a <id>.wal ﬁle in the work space, then it starts in the Normal mode.
+If the there exists a <id>.wal file, its content is read into memory and each commit has all its messages sorted by time.
 One the server side, for each commit id,

 • if we see a DONE message, then there is nothing we need to do.